niplav/site/daygame_cost_benefit.md

 	sdate::[[38 8][174 11][236 14][318 21][344 23][367 26][434 27][478 27][543 32][588 33][663 36][691 41][752 44][774 47][853 53][942 54][1087 76]]
 	sdaterat::{(*x),%/|x}'sdate

-His numbers are quite high, and I'm not really sure why – perhaps a combination of only taking numbers from somebody experienced, combined with the fact that he does daygame in russia, which is supposedly easier than London, where most of the others publishing data do daygame.
+His numbers are quite high, and I'm not really sure why—perhaps a combination of only taking numbers from somebody experienced, combined with the fact that he does daygame in russia, which is supposedly easier than London, where most of the others publishing data do daygame.